 - Students are required to notify the Director of Training when they know they will be absent or tardy.

-- A student who withdraws or is withdrawn from Roadmaster truck driving school is eligible for a refund of tuition based on the applicable state refund policy.
+- A student who withdraws or is withdrawn from Roadmaster Drivers School

 Veterans' Attendance Policy Highlights

-VA approved students must adhere to the same attendance policy as other students attending Roadmaster truck driving school.
+VA-approved students must adhere to the same attendance policy as other students attending Roadmaster Drivers School.
 In addition to the attendance policy stated in the official catalog, students receiving VA benefits in order to attend Roadmaster Drivers School must also adhere to the following:

-Students receiving VA benefits are required to maintain satisfactory progress to remain in good academic standing.
+Students receiving VA benefits are required to maintain satisfactory progress in order to remain in good academic standing.
 Satisfactory Academic Progress for VA students is defined as follows:

-- A veteran must maintain an overall grade point average of at least a C, seventy (70%), at the end of each grading period
+- A veteran must maintain an overall grade point average of at least a C, seventy percent (70%), at the end of each grading period.

-- If the cumulative grade point average falls below a C, seventy (70%), the student will be placed on probation for the next evaluation period
+- If the cumulative grade point average falls below a C, seventy percent (70%), the student will be placed on probation for the next evaluation period.

-- If the grade point average remains below 70% at the end of the next evaluation period, the VA will be notified of the probation, thus leading to the termination of the benefits
+- If the grade point average remains below seventy percent (70%) at the end of the next evaluation period, the VA will be notified of the probation, thus leading to the termination of the benefits.

 Veterans' Refund Policy

 *Proof of (1) secondary education; (2) successful completion or equivalent of one full-time academic semester or quarter at an accredited postsecondary school; or (3) proven ability-to-benefit by obtaining minimum acceptable Scale Score (SS) as follows: TABE Form 9 or 10 Survey Level D: Reading 528 and Vocabulary 522.
 The Education Department administers the test.
-An applicant may take a second entrance test the same day providing it is a different Form number, otherwise, the applicant must wait (3) days prior to a retake of the same form
+An applicant may take a second entrance test the same day, provided it is a different Form number; otherwise, the applicant must wait three (3) days prior to a retake of the same Form.